xpqz/dyalog-docs/windows-ui-guide/docs/apl-keyboards.md

 ## Backtick Keyboard

-In addition to the standard APL keyboards, the RIDE keyboard  may be used natively.
+In addition to the standard APL keyboards, the Ride keyboard may be used natively.
 See [Backtick Keyboard](ime-configuration.md).